Amir Abrashi: Senior team

-Grasshoppers
+Grasshopper

-In July 2010, Abrashi was sent on a one-year loan at Grasshopper Club Zürich.
-He was handed squad number 8, and made his competitive debut on 25 July as a substitute in the team's 2–0 away loss to FC Zürich.
+In July 2010, Abrashi was sent on a one-year loan at Grasshopper.
+He was handed squad number 8, and made his competitive debut on 25 July as a substitute in the team's 2–0 away loss to Zürich.
 This was also his first ever Swiss Super League appearance in his career.
 Abrashi was also included in Ciriaco Sforza's team for the 2010–11 UEFA Europa League campaign, making his debut on 19 August in the first leg of play-off round against Steaua București finished in a 1–0 away loss.
 He also played in the returning leg as the regular and extra time finished 1–0 for Grasshopper, which lead the match to penalty shootouts where the team was defeated 4–3 despite Abrashi successfully scoring his attempt.

 Abrashi scored his maiden Grasshopper goal on 17 October in the 0–12 hammering of Gumefens/Sorens in the Round 2 of Swiss Cup.
 His first score-sheet contributions in league came on matchday 14 where he scored the opener in an eventual 2–0 home win against St. Gallen.
 He finished his first season with Grasshopper by making 33 appearances in all competitions, including 27 in league, scoring 4 goals, equaling his personal best set in the last season, as the team finished 7th in the championship, was eliminated in the quarter-final of Swiss Cup by Sion despite Abrashi's goal and was eliminated in the play-off round of Europa League.

 Following the end of the loan, Abrashi's transfer was made permanent for a fee of €600,000.
 His second season in Grasshopper was marred by injuries as on 27 August 2011 in the league match against Luzern he suffered a Cruciate Ligament Rupture injury which kept him sidelined until February of the following year.
 Abrashi's on field return occurred on 17 March as he played in the last minutes of a 2–0 home win over Young Boys for the Swiss Super League matchday 25.
 He was able to make only 16 appearances during this season, 15 of them in league, collecting 1091 minutes.